Mercedes-Benz TPMS Wheel Sensor Missing

 - Drive for at least 15 minutes, and most Mercedes-Benz vehicles will detect the new sensor.
 If that fails, reset the TPMS Sensor using a YOUCANIC full system scanner.

 We hope you find the Mercedes-Benz TPMS Wheel Sensor Missing guide helpful.
-Check these troubleshooting and repair guides for more help on your Mercedes-Benz.
+For more help with your Mercedes-Benz, check these troubleshooting and repair guides.